The Ultimate Web Hosting Comparison

 - Disk space – amount of server storage available on each plan.

 - Uptime – the amount of time that your website is live and accessible to visitors, expressed as a percentage.
+For more info, our article What is Uptime? should help!

 - Help and support – what support channels are available, and are they any good?